sergiokopplin/indigo/_posts/2020-02-02-unambiguous-personal-finance.md

 This is a really lame question, for multiple reasons.
 Firstly, they love to use the word "contribute" here, like when they say "401(k) contributions".
 When they say "contribute", they just mean that before they write your paycheck, they will take a part of it and put it into your 401(k).
-So your paycheck will be smaller because some of the money went into your 401(k), and you won't be able to get that money until your 65.
+So your paycheck will be smaller because some of the money went into your 401(k), and you won't be able to get that money until you're 65.

 Second reason: when people ask this question, they act like you make this decision about your "contribution" and then you can't change it.
 That's totally false.
 You can change your contribution whenever you want.
 If you